Associate Professor and Co-Director, uOttawa Public Law Centre

 Work E-mail: email@example.com

-Vanessa teaches or has taught criminal law, evidence, constitutional law, comparative constitutional law, administrative law, and a graduate course on the impact of the Canadian Charter of Rights and Freedoms on criminal law and procedure.
+Vanessa teaches or has taught criminal law, evidence, constitutional law, comparative constitutional law, administrative law, a seminar on the Supreme Court of Canada, and a graduate course on the impact of the Canadian Charter of Rights and Freedoms on criminal law and procedure.

-Read her papers on SSRN: http://ssrn.com/author=1615707.
+Read Vanessa's papers on SSRN: http://ssrn.com/author=1615707.

 Articles and Book Chapters